Retrospective53/Melodiya/README.md

 2. **Login Page:** User authentication is implemented through a login page.
 Users can securely create an account and log in to access additional features and personalize their experience.

 3. **Song Upload:** Registered users can upload their own songs to the platform.
 This feature enables musicians and artists to share their original music with the Melodiya community.
+The uploaded songs are automatically analyzed to extract relevant metadata, such as the song title, artist name, and album artwork, providing a streamlined experience for users.

 4. **Song Comments:** Users can comment on songs, fostering engagement and creating a sense of community.
 This allows listeners to express their thoughts, provide feedback, and connect with fellow music enthusiasts.